iusrepo/iusrepo.github.io/markdown/faq.md

 versions of software.
 [EPEL][epel] plans to give package maintainers the ability to offer additional streams that Red Hat doesn't offer.
 If this goes according to plan, IUS simply won't be necessary in RHEL 8 going forward.

+### Why does yum fail with conflict errors when installing a non-IUS package?

+This can happen if the package you want to install has dependencies that could be satisfied by multiple IUS packages.
+Yum's dependency resolution is not always smart enough to pull in all the correct dependencies.
+You can work around this by explicitly requesting a few more package names to help the transaction resolve successfully.

+Alternatively, you can install [DNF][dnf], which has more sophisticated dependency resolution capabilities and can determine the right thing to do.

+### Why does composer fail to install with IUS enabled?

+This is explained [above][yum].
+You can explicitly request these package names to help yum resolve the transaction.

+- `yum install composer php72u-{cli,common,gd,intl,mbstring,pdo,process}`
+- `yum install composer php73-{cli,common,gd,intl,mbstring,pdo,process}`

+Alternatively, you can use [DNF][dnf].
+If you already have some PHP packages installed, it will resolve matching ones.
+If you don't have any PHP packages installed yet, it will resolve to the latest ones available to satisfy composer's dependencies.
+If you ask for any specific PHP package in your yum command, DNF will resolve the rest of the dependencies to match.

+- `dnf install composer`
+- `dnf install composer php72u-common`
+- `dnf install composer php73-common`

+### I don't see php73 in the repos, where is it?

+Traditionally in Red Hat and Fedora PHP packages, the php package contains the PHP module for the Apache HTTPD Server, commonly known as mod\_php.
+The PHP language is packaged as php-common.
+This naming is confusing, but Fedora has [declined to change it][mod-php-rename].

+IUS decided to fix this in our PHP packages to reduce user confusion.
+We move the mod\_php files into a subpackage such as mod\_php73.
+When you want to use our PHP packages, you must explicitly choose the PHP SAPI (server API) you want, such as mod\_php73 or php73-fpm.

+### Why can't I install mod\_php71u with httpd24u?

+mod\_php compiles against the MMN (magic module number) of httpd.
+This means that if you build mod\_php against httpd 2.2, it can only install with httpd 2.2.
+When we created httpd24u, [we decided to continue building our mod\_php packages against stock httpd][mod-php-decision].
+Building mod\_php for every combination of php and httpd was far more complexity than we were willing to maintain.
+If you would like to use php71u with httpd24u, you must use php71u-fpm.

 [epel]: https://fedoraproject.org/wiki/EPEL
 [wishlist]: https://github.com/iusrepo/wishlist